New Patient Registration

 How to Register

-If you would like to use the medical services at Hampton Medical Centre please register your whole household with the practice.
+If you would like to use the medical services at Hampton Medical Blog please register your whole household with the practice.
 Please ensure you have your NHS Number and a proof of your current address.

 Please allow 2 working days for us to process your registration.